tcle103/cmpm-121-d3/PLAN.md

 - [x] make some cells caches and some cells not with luck
 - [x] make tooltip display cache number
 - [x] make text display player status on page
-- [ ] bind function that picks up token and displays held
+- [x] bind function that picks up token, make player status update
+- [ ] implement check and interaction for when player is already holding a token